Satisficing Paths to Equilibrium, Generalized Weakly Acyclic Games, and Learning: Introduction

-There are several factors motivating the study of generalized weakly acyclic games.
+There are several factors motivating the study of generalized weakly acyclic games. \citet{ArslanYukselTAC16} showed that for weakly acyclic games, a graph theoretic study of policy revision processes leads to a decentralized Q-learning implementation (with only local action information) that ensures convergence to equilibria.
 As we show in Theorem~\ref{theorem:Markov-chain}, GenWAGs arise naturally in the analysis of certain learning-relevant stochastic processes on the set of strategy profiles in a game, with important special cases such as randomized variants of inertial better/best response dynamics.
 A key insight of this result is that Nash convergence can be guaranteed in a wider class of games by incorporating experimental (possibly suboptimal) strategy revision when failing to best respond, rather than rigidly requiring players to revise their strategies to better or best responses.
-A second motivation for studying generalized weakly acyclic games is the relative simplicity of verifying sufficient conditions.
-For instance, verifying the existence of a strict pure Nash equilibrium in a two-player game (Theorem~\ref{theorem:two-player-sufficient-condition}) or symmetry conditions in an $n$-player game (\cite[Theorem 3.6]{yongacoglu2023satisficing}) is often more practical than verifying path connectivity properties of the game's better response graph.
+A second motivation for studying generalized weakly acyclic games is the relative simplicity of verifying sufficient conditions: for instance, verifying the existence of a strict pure Nash equilibrium in a two-player game (Lemma \ref{theorem:two-player-sufficient-condition}) or symmetry conditions in an $n$-player game (\citet[Theorem 3.6]{yongacoglu2023satisficing}) is often more practical than verifying path connectivity properties of the game's better response graph.